Trading Horses – What to Look For

 - BTB System e-book - March 13, 2015

 Everything in this post is my personal opinion, formed after hours of watching prices move on Betfair.
 I have set out the factors that I use to determine how and when to trade.
-Other Betfair Traders may strongly disagree with some of my statements and logic, and that is fine.
-Betfair Trading is all about opinion.
+Other traders may strongly disagree with some of my statements and logic, and that is fine.
+Trading is all about opinion.

 Learn to look at the big picture, not the individual race or trade.
 If you find yourself chasing losses, getting frustrated and annoyed, or doing stupid things (we all do this), stop, make a cup of coffee, go for a walk, do something different for a bit and let yourself calm down.
 Your state of mind is the single most important factor in determining your level of success, and you need to learn to be aware of when this is affecting your judgement.